Configuring the Sender Rewriting Scheme (SRS) on qmail

 It retrieves the home directory, which is /home/vpopmail/domains/mydomain.tld in this example.

-4. Then qmail-local opens the the home directory to look for the file srstest/.qmail, which will have to handle the delivery.
+4. Then qmail-local opens the home directory to look for the file srstest/.qmail, which will have to handle the delivery.
 If it doesn't find that file, it will look for the files ~mydomain.tld/.qmail-srstest and ~mydomain.tld/.qmail-default in this order.

 5. In our case the file .qmail-srstest does exist and, being this the forwarder created earlier, it directs qmail-send in order to forward the message to someone else.